-Easily the most popular article I wrote was the Common issues, tips and tricks for the 2.0t FSI BPY engine.
+Easily the most popular article I wrote was the Common issues, tips, and tricks for the 2.0t FSI BPY engine.
 People seemed to find it very useful so I figured I would make another for this engine too.
-Though I have to admit this EA888 Gen3 engine is significantly more reliable and has less quirks.
-That doesnt mean it is free from problems so lets go over them.
+Though I have to admit this EA888 Gen3 engine is significantly more reliable and has fewer quirks.
+That doesn’t mean it is free from problems so let’s go over them.
 This article will be a little sparse at first but over time I will add more items to it as problems are discovered with this engine.

 Engine valve buildup:

 Just like any direct-inject engine that doesn’t have multi-port injection or something similar to clean it, this engine gets carbon buildup over time.
 Because of the way the fuel injection works the gunk can buildup over time on the valves by oil and junk flowing through the PCV system to the valves. to the left is a picture of what valves can look like over time.
 Europe did get MPI (multi-port injection) on the EA888 Gen 3 engine but sadly this feature did not make it over to the US.